5 Tips to Ace your Test Automation Interview

 But, in short, instead of developing new features, we turn micro specifications and requirements into code.
 Therefore, ensuring our product does what it is meant to be doing.

 Thus, going into an interview might not be that far apart.
-You’ll most likely be asked to solve a programming exercise or solve a related testing exercise using some kind of framework setup.
+You’ll most likely be asked to solve a programming exercise or a related testing exercise using some kind of framework setup.
 My advice is that you use platforms such as HackerRank or CodeInterview, so you can practice programming without a proper IDEA — programming on a whiteboard is also likely to happen!

 5. Awareness of your Strengths, Weaknesses, and Ambitions

-We all tend to avoid some killer questions, such as “Tell us something you did wrong in your current/previous job?” ????
+We all tend to avoid some killer questions, such as “Tell us something you did wrong in your current/previous job?”.
 I know, right?
 But, keep in mind whoever interviews you is trying to understand, at all times, if they would like to work with you, and these kinds of questions often pop up.
 There’s only good in saying “I broke a deployment because of X and Z. However, I got to learn so much from that mistake.
 Something I do not regret.
 A great lesson” — see?
 Nearly made me hire you.
 No. But.
-Yes ????
+Yes.

 Knowing yourself is going to support you going through the process and most likely help you achieve its success, however, knowing yourself is, above all, of great personal value.
 It will allow you to define your own path from the very beginning, letting the interviewers know who you are.
 Your strengths, weaknesses, and ambitions.